Brian Tarquin: Rock Instrumental (2008 - Present)

 In 2023 Tarquin released Brothers In Arms with guest guitarists Joe Satriani, Vinnie Moore, Alex De Rosso, Travis Stever, Jeff Duncan, Johannes Weik, Gerald Gradwohl, Chris Haskett, Ron 'Bumblefoot' Thal.
 The album is dedicated to those military soldiers who have fought for their country bringing awareness to the Fisher House Foundation, who supplies housing to veterans' families while they are hospitalized.
 It was well received by metal radio charting #7 on the NACC Loud Rock charts and #11 on the Metal Contraband charts in February 2023.

 His 2024 release, Beyond The Warrior's Eyes included a collaboration of the album's title cut with electric violinist Jean Luc Ponty, which yielded an A.I.
 Music video that found acclaim and a nomination for a Josey Award.
 The Budapest Symphony Orchestra contributed to an instrumental "A Soldier's Eyes"; that featured guest guitar work from Steve Kindler.
 Guitarists on the album included Robben Ford, Carl Verheyen, Eric Johnson, Chris Poland, and Steve Morse who contributed to two songs including a song "These Colors Don't Run" that featured vocals from the late Phil Naro.
 The album helped raise funds and awareness for Washington DC's Hope For The Veterans.
 Brian told Music Connection Magazine of his concern about the problems veterans encounter, from homelessness to mental health concerns.
 The album received favorable support, hitting the top spot for over six months on the Roots Music Radio charts and number 5 on Relix Jam Band radio chart.

+Joe Deninzon joins Steve Hackett, Gary Hoey, Joe Satriani on Brian's "Tyranny of Tone," which benefits firefighters in Southern California.